 Interested in Working with Me?

 I welcome inquiries from prospective BA, MA, and PhD students.
+(Please note, in the latter case that the current situation in the Netherlands is such that it is virtually impossible to find money for support.)
 I supervise theses and dissertations in the following areas:

 - Phonological theory – Optimality Theory, constraint-based phonology, representational issues